meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ## Setting Up Facets

-Document attributes to use as facets **must be declared at indexing time**.
+Attributes that could be used as facets **must be declared at indexing time**.

 You can set up facets **through the API** via the [global settings route](/references/settings.md#update-settings).
 Attributes for which to enable faceting are defined in the `attributesForFaceting` parameter.
 This parameter accepts an array of strings that specifies which attributes must be used as facets, defaulting to `null`: